-Estate planning in Colorado
+Estate Planning In Colorado

 If something unexpected happened to you, would you be able to answer the following questions?

-- Do you know what would happen to your assets?
+• Do you know what would happen to your assets?

-- Do you know if your loved ones would be taken care of?
+• Do you know if your loved ones would be taken care of?

-- Do you know if any of your assets could be lost to creditors, a divorce, federal estate taxes, or the high costs of long-term care?
+• Do you know if any of your assets could be lost to creditors, a divorce, federal estate taxes, or the high costs of long-term care?

 If you’re not sure what would happen to your assets and loved ones in the event of death or incapacity, it’s time to find out.

 The answer is simple.
 Every single adult needs some type of estate planning.
 The real question is what kind of estate planning do you need.
-Estate planning is not about how much money you have, but rather it is meant to protect the things that you value during your life and for those who will care after you are gone.
+Estate planning is not about how much money you have, but rather it is meant to protect the things that you value during your life and for those who will care about you are gone.
 Proper estate planning ensures that what you have worked so hard to obtain during your life, gets to your loved ones, in the way that you want, and in the time that you want.

 Many people tell us they have already taken steps to ensure their future by sitting down with their financial advisor, banker, or CPA.
-There are two aspects to estate planning, one legal and other financial.
+There are two aspects to estate planning, one legal and the other financial.
 Financial advisors, Certified Public Accountants, and other financial professionals are there to help you grow and manage your assets.
 However, they cannot assist you with creating and implementing your estate plan.

-A proper estate plan takes into consideration your specific family dynamics, assets, and values, and ensures your plan will adapt to changes in the future.
+proper estate plan takes into consideration your specific family dynamics, assets, and values, and ensures your plan will adapt to changes in the future.
 A proper estate plan considers how to protect your assets from creditors, accidental and professional liability issues, divorce, federal estate taxes, and the rising cost of long-term care costs.

 A proper estate plan should consider whether and in what manner you should maintain control of your assets so you don’t lose them.
-An effective estate plan should provide sufficient instructions to others to guide them on how carry out your wishes for your benefit and the benefit of the people you love.
+An effective estate plan should provide sufficient instructions to others to guide them on how to carry out your wishes for your benefit and the benefit of the people you love.